KMathisGit/Python-Projects/README.md

 ## PokemonListExample
 - Very simple program that demonstrates all of Python 3 list functions (Append, Extend, Pop, etc).
 - Program starts with 2 list of Pokemon (Johto starters & Canto starters) then the user can call list functions on the lists.

+## TicTacToe
+-Simple text version of the ever so popular board game TicTacToe.